 Users should seek their own independent legal and technical advice on how they will put to their own use and purpose the views, and recommendations contained in the Plan.

 The Plan may be used and reproduced by the User for information and educational purposes and for the User's own pandemic influenza planning purposes.
 The User shall not otherwise reproduce the Plan or distribute the Plan to any third party, in whole or in part, for commercial or for any other purposes by any means, without the prior written permission of the Public Health Agency of Canada.
-Requests for permission may be made to the Public Health Agency of Canada.
+To obtain permission to reproduce the Plan, apply for Copyright Clearance on the Public Health Agency of Canada Works or write to:

 Public Health Agency of Canada